Chat with us, powered by LiveChat Headless Commerce: How Businesses Can Leverage It!

 Headless eCommerce is an approach that separates the front end (what customers see) and the back end (where data is managed) of an online store.

-This is done via API (Application Programming Interface), allowing data to the exchanged smoothly between them.
+This is done via API (Application Programming Interface), allowing data to be exchanged smoothly between them.
 This separation provides greater flexibility and customization, enabling businesses to create unique, tailored customer experiences.

 This setup means businesses can implement new ideas on the front end.
 It includes testing a new website design or mobile app layout, without needing to change anything on the back end.
 At the same time, they can update or experiment with the back end without affecting the customer experience on the front end.